-Whether you’ve just started messing around for fun, or are an experienced flight simulator pilot, one of the peripherals you’ll quickly find will add the most realism to your game is a throttle.
-Purchasing a joystick (if you’re more into war sims) or a yoke (if you fancy civilian aircrafts more) wholly changes the experience from when you used to pilot on a keyboard and mouse, and throttles will only add to that.
-It’s for this reason that we’ve compiled a list of the five best throttles you can purchase in 2020 for flight simulators.
+Whether you’ve just started messing around for fun or are an experienced flight simulator pilot, one of the peripherals that’ll add a lot more realism to your game is a throttle.
+With that in mind, we’ve compiled a list of the five best throttles you can purchase in 2020 for flight simulators.

-If you read our guide on best joysticks (which you can find here) you’ll almost certainly remember the Thrustmaster HOTAS as being an excellent machine (though an expensive one).
-Well, we can happily say that, if you already have a joystick but are looking for a throttle, you can purchase the HOTAS throttle separately now.
+If you read our guide to the best joysticks for flight sim, you’ll almost certainly remember the Thrustmaster HOTAS as being an excellent choice (though an expensive one).
+Well, we can happily say that, if you already have a joystick but are looking for a throttle, you can purchase the Thrustmaster HOTAS Warthog Dual Throttles separately now.

 This peripheral is second to none in realism, build quality, accuracy, and all in all just pleasure to use.
 Thrustmaster makes use of H.E.A.R.T. technology (HallEffect AccuRate Technology), which utilizes magnetic sensors located on both throttle controls, to ensure long-lasting precision and incredible accuracy.
 Each throttle can record up to 16,384 values, making your every movement count.

-Nowhere near the same quality of the Thrustmaster, the CH products throttle allows for more programmable functions and has a cheaper price point
+Nowhere near the same quality of the Thrustmaster, the CH Products throttle allows for more programmable functions at a cheaper price point

 The build quality is also not bad, designed to be durable over being pretty.
 It also comes with adjustable clamps which make it easier to fix to your desk.

 One of the biggest advantages is the sheer level of compatibility of this quadrant.
 From Macs to old Windows systems (all the way back to Windows 98!) this quadrant will work on almost all your machines.